-Chanshtnu Muldoon Park: Phase 2 Development
+Chanshtnu Muldoon Park Updates, 2021 Phase Two Development

-Debarr Rd and Muldoon Rd (View Map)
+Intersection of Debarr Rd and Muldoon Rd (View Map)

 Chanshtnu Muldoon Park is one of Anchorage's newest and most celebrated parks.
-The park officially opened in June 2018 with the completion of Phase 1 - providing a welcoming, year-round destination in the western portion of the park along Muldoon Road.
+The park officially opened in June 2018 with the completion of Phase One - providing a welcoming, year-round destination in the western portion of the park along Muldoon Road.